gsklee/foundation.css/README.md

 Usage
 -----
 The compiled stylesheet collection can be found under `/build`.
-Since every file is sharing a large and identical chunk of global rules, however, it's strongly recommended that the files can be passed through an asset pipeline which strips duplicate CSS rules away.
+Considering that every file is sharing a large and identical chunk of global rules, it's strongly recommended that these files are being passed through an asset pipeline which strips duplicate CSS rules away as part of your project's building process.
 For example, this can be achieved in [gulp](https://github.com/gulpjs/gulp) using [gulp-minify-css](https://github.com/jonathanepollack/gulp-minify-css):

 ```javascript
 import Gulp from 'gulp';